 Con: The Policy Must Belong to the Homeowner

 Home warranties always belong to the homeowner, and a warranty will not protect you from loss if you rent a home.
 Unfortunately, renters don't usually have the financial flexibility of those who can afford to purchase homes.
+When you sign a lease, read the fine print regarding replacement of your appliances, as well as for the HVAC, due to normal wear and usage.

 Pro: Peace of Mind